karthikvmala/3d_world_builder/README.md

 # Nature Scene Visualizer

 An interactive 3D nature scene with dynamic lighting, animated animals, and sound effects.
+It is also realistic and has shadows.
 Built with Three.js, GSAP, and Howler.js.

 ## Features